celery/ceps/draft/jumpstarter.rst

 2. Resolve long-standing design bugs in our implementation.

-3. Modernize the code to support Python3+.
+3. Modernize the code to use the all latest Python 3+ idioms and best practices.

 4. Do a number of other things not entirely in the scope of this document (see `Next Gen Rationale`_).